 DEM data sources

-Digital 1-arcsecond LIDAR terrain models of European countries, compiled and resampled by Sonny (firstname.lastname@example.org); hosted by Austria's OpenDataPortal.
-These are high-quality digital elevation files from Western, Northern, and Central Europe which have been copied to GPS Visualizer's server.
+Digital 1-arcsecond terrain models of European countries, compiled and resampled by Sonny; formerly hosted by Austria's OpenDataPortal and currently available at https://sonny.4lima.de/.
+These are high-quality digital elevation files from Western, Northern, and Central Europe and Iceland which have been copied to GPS Visualizer's server.
 Most of the files are a combination of SRTM1 and local LIDAR and/or survey data, and they have a horizontal resolution of 1 arc-second (about 30 meters north-south and 20 meters east-west).
 In most locations, they are more accurate than SRTM1 files.

 The ASTER GDEM is a joint product of NASA and the Japanese Ministry of Economy, Trade, and Industry (METI).
-ASTER has very good 30-meter coverage of the entire world, but the awkward download process and the massive size of the database make it impractical to store all of it on GPSVisualizer.com.
-ASTER files for Iceland are available, however, since none of the other 30-meter databases cover that area.
+ASTER has good 30-meter coverage of the entire world, but the massive size of the database makes it impractical to store all of it on GPSVisualizer.com.
 (As with SRTM1 data, additional files can be added upon request.)

 NASA's SRTM3 v3 dataset includes 90-meter resolution for the entire world.
 SRTM3 data normally only goes up to about 60° latitude, but thanks to the efforts of the volunteers at Viewfinder Panoramas, GPS Visualizer has the polar regions covered as well.